openaustralia/morph/app/views/documentation/tutorial.md

 Let’s get started.

-## Find the data you’re looking for and workout if you can scrape it
+## Find the data you want to scrape

 In this tutorial you're going to write a simple scraper to collect information about the elected members of Australia’s Federal Parliament.